trusttechnologies/TrustDeviceInfo/README.md

 ```
 # Initialize

-To generate a new trustID
+To generate a new TrustID

-AccessGroup: To generate a new accessGroup we need activate our keychain sharing capability in our app, we must also belong to an Apple development group to access its identifier.
+AccessGroup: To generate a new accessGroup you need to activate our keychain sharing capability in our app, you must also  be part of an Apple development group to access to its identifier.

 Team ID: Found it in [https://developer.apple.com/](https://developer.apple.com/)